UN agency: Third of Sudan's population faces hunger crisis | Law-Order

 The coup also stalled two years of efforts by the deposed civilian government to overhaul the economy with billions of dollars in loans and aid from major Western governments and international financial institutions.
 Such support was suspended after the coup.

-The report noted that the West Darfur town of Kreinik, where tribal clashes claimed more than 200 lives in April, stands out as the most affected, with 90 per cent of the townspeople facing hunger.
+The report noted that the West Darfur town of Kreinik, where tribal clashes claimed more than 200 lives in April, stands out as the most affected, with 90% of the townspeople facing hunger.

-Sudan was plunged into an economic crisis when the oil-rich south seceded in 2011 after decades of civil war, taking with it more than half of public revenues and 95 per cent of exports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)